tsedio/tsed-vite-react-movies-demo/docs/readme.md

 </Link>
 ```

-Now the last step is to enable the SSG mode when you run `npm run build` command.
-To do that, edit the `packages/app/vite.config.ts` file and add the following code:
+Now the last step is to enable the SSG mode when we run `npm run build` command.
+To do that, edit the `packages/app/vite.config.ts` file and enable the `prerender` options:
 ```typescript
 import react from "@vitejs/plugin-react";
 import ssr from "vite-plugin-ssr/plugin";